 In 1997 we started transferring negatives, photos and slide images to digital.
 We were impressed with our results using simple scanners.
 As time went by we invested in better quality equipment.
 In 2002 video digitising and 35mm slide, negative and photo digitising became our focus (no pun intended).

 Oh – those were the days!
 And, yes, Alan and I are still the best of friends even though our lives have taken us in different directions with our own different businesses.

-Alan is now producing high quality paints and sprays used for amateur and professional modellers.
-His products have been used on movies such as World War Z, Star Wars episode VII, Spectre and Skyfall and more!
+Alan is now producing high quality paints and sprays used for Movie work and amateur and professional modellers.
+His products have been used on ‘blockbusters’ such as World War Z, Star Wars episode VII, Spectre and Skyfall and more!
 He can often be seen at model railway fairs and other events:

 Alan – www.dirtydown.co.uk.

 Saturn Films 1969 now offers high quality image scanning of photographs, slides, colour and black and white negatives plus cine film to CD, DVD, Blu-ray and to memory cards.
 We also offer VHS, Betamax, Hi-8 and Digital 8 editing and transfer to DVD.

 Our current projects, started on since we moved into a new workshop, include the upgrading of our 8mm movie scanning service to 4k.
-We are awaiting feedback from customers who have trialled this service.
-We are also working on upgrading VHS and Betamax to give better results on 4K and HD equipment.
-Our photo editing has been upgraded with new software and we keep our eyes on the market and if new tech comes along we are always interested.
+We are also upgrading VHS and Betamax to give better results on 4K and HD equipment.
+Our photo editing has been upgraded with new software and we keep our eyes on the market so that if new tech comes along we are always interested and aware.
 There are some new scanners out there but ours remain the best and ‘we ain’t changin em yet!’